 This is a discharging withholding tax for private individuals who are residents of Belgium.

-If a company converts to the status of RREC, or if a (normal) company merges with an RREC or splits part of its immovable assets with a transfer to an RREC, it must pay a one-time tax (the so-called exit tax) of 16,995% (16,5% increased by 3% crisis contribution).
+If a company converts to the status of RREC, or if a (normal) company merges with an RREC or splits part of its immovable assets with a transfer to an RREC, it must pay a one-time tax (the so-called exit tax) of 15%.
 After that, the RREC is only subject to taxes on very specific elements, such as rejected expenses and gratuitous advantages.
 This exit tax is the fiscal price that such companies must pay in order to leave the normal tax system.
 In terms of the tax system, this transfer is treated as a (partial) division of the company’s assets by the company to the RREC.
 When dividing the company’s assets, a company must treat the difference between the payments in cash, in securities or in any other form and the revalorised value of the paid-up capital (in other words the gain that is present in the company) as a dividend.